AdobeDocs/commerce-cif-documentation/integrations/02-AEM-Magento.md

 ### Account Management

-This integration uses client-side React-based components to support *Create Acct*, *Sign In*, and *Forgot Password* functionalities of account management.
-This component requires the AEM Dispatcher to be setup with GraphQL routing to enable the AEM page to access Magento's GraphQL endpoint.
+Account management is handled by Magento but in our integration we have developed client-side React-based components to enable AEM to render the experience for the following functionalities: Create Acct, Sign In, and Forgot Password.
+These components require the AEM Dispatcher to be setup with GraphQL routing to enable the AEM page to access Magento's GraphQL endpoint.